-Green indicates where parking is allowed during drop-off, lunch and pick-up times.
+Green indicates where parking is allowed during drop-off, lunch, and pick-up times.

 Research shows that kids actually love to walk and bike to school!
-In older children, it fosters independence, promotes physical activity and is environmentally friendly.
+In older children, it fosters independence, promotes physical activity, and is environmentally friendly.
 Walking with friends or as part of a “buddy” system makes it fun.

-We are a neighbourhood school and are fortunate that most houses are within walking distance to the school.
+We are a neighborhood school and are fortunate that most houses are within walking distance to the school.
 We encourage you to map out a safe walking or biking route with your child in preparation for the fall.

 While we recognize that it isn’t always possible to walk, please consider building it into your routine where possible.

 Walking school buses are a great way for communities to work together to deliver younger children to school safely.
 Many of our neighbouring schools have successful walking school bus programs.
-Talk to your neighbours and set a schedule where parents or caregivers alternate taking a small group of children to school.
+Talk to your neighbors and set a schedule where parents or caregivers alternate taking a small group of children to school.
 The kids can socialize and will love it!

-We also encourage you to look for carpooling options, particularly for after school programs.
+We also encourage you to look for carpooling options, particularly for after-school programs.
 Many families end up driving to the same programs and some duplication could easily be avoided with carpooling.
 It may even free up more of your own time!
 Contact your class parent to find out who is interested in pooling in your classroom!

-If you must pick-up quickly due to after school commitments or multiple pick-ups, consider setting an alternate pick-up spot.
+If you must pick-up quickly due to after-school commitments or multiple pick-ups, consider setting an alternate pick-up spot.
 Setting a spot, even one block away, will save you the frustration of navigating school congestion and empower your child.